apexryan/Voxa/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are not accepted at this time.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the All Rights Reserved. - see the LICENSE file for details.

 ## Acknowledgments